sneakers-the-rat/infrastructure/_sections/2_5_knowledge.md

 > The Semantic Web is about two things.
 It is about common formats for integration and combination of data drawn from diverse sources, where on the original Web mainly concentrated on the interchange of documents.
 It is also about language for recording how the data relates to real world objects.
 That allows a person, or a machine, to start off in one database, and then move through an unending set of databases which are connected not by wires but by being about the same thing. https://www.w3.org/2001/sw/

 !!
 Semantic combination of databases in science are also not new {% cite cheungSemanticWebApproach2007 simaEnablingSemanticQueries2019 %}.
 We need both though! semantic federated databases!

+!! let's tour through wikipedia for a second and see how it's organized.
+Look at these community incentive structures and the huge macro-to-micro level organization of the wiki projects.
+The infinitely mutable nature of a wiki is what makes it powerful, but the SaaS wikis we're familiar with don't capture the same kind of 'build the ground you walk on ' energy of the real wiki movement.

 ### Rebuilding Scientific Communication